- EMF stands for electric and magnetic fields.

 Since Tesla uses electric motors in their cars, they also emit ELFs as they operate.

 As the EU-based research demonstrated with eleven cars, the ELFs and magnetic fields had the most intensity around the floor of the car, with it drastically dropping off the further up they measured.
-In fact, even at the floor level, the magnetic field directly on the floor of the car measured only 20% of the exposure recommendation as stated by the ICNIRP.
+In fact, even at the floor level, the magnetic field directly on the floor of the car measured only 20% of the exposure recommendation as stated by the ICNIRP (International Commission on Non-Ionizing Radiation Protection).

-The ICNIRP is the International Commission on Non-Ionizing Radiation Protection and is committed to determining adverse health effects and safe exposure limits for all sorts of non-ionizing radiation.
+The ICNIRP is committed to determining adverse health effects and safe exposure limits for all sorts of non-ionizing radiation.
 Further, measurements near head height only measured a mere 2% of the maximum recommended exposure limit by the ICNIRP.

 Essentially, EVs and Teslas only hit fractions of the conservative limits placed by various organizations all over the world, 20% and 2% at the floor level and head level, respectively.